 A few of the pioneering genetic assays of Tibeto-Burman populations inside China ventured some plausible claims.
-The reduced polymorphism of northern populations of East Asia, which represent a subset of the haplotypes found in southern populations, was taken to reflect the peopling of the north after the Ice Age (Sù et al. 1999), whereas the high frequency of H8, a haplotype derived from M122C, was seen as reflecting a genetic bottleneck effect that occurred during an ancient southwesterly migration about 10,000 years ago, suggesting a demic diffusion at the outset of the Neolithic (Sù et al. 2000, Ding et al. 2000, Shi et al. 2005).
+The reduced polymorphism of northern populations of East Asia, which represent a subset of the haplotypes found in southern populations, was taken to reflect the peopling of the north after the Ice Age (Sù et al. 1999).
+By contrast, the high frequency of H8, a haplotype derived from M122C, was seen as reflecting a genetic bottleneck effect that occurred during an ancient southwesterly migration about 10,000 years ago, suggesting a demic diffusion at the outset of the Neolithic (Sù et al. 2000, Ding et al. 2000, Shi et al. 2005).
 Another study suggested that Hàn Chinese did not originate in the Yellow River basin but had more recently migrated to this area from southwestern China (Chǔ et al. 1998).

-Comparison of various haplogroup frequencies exhibited by Tibetans vs. Tŭjiā, Bái and Lolo-Burmese groups showed all Tibeto-Burman groups to have a high frequency of the Y-chromosomal haplogroups O3e and O3, with the average hovering approximately around 40%.
-These findings were interpreted as supporting a male-biased infiltration from the Bodish area in Amdo into Yúnnán and Húnán about two and a half millennia ago, though 'the less drastic bias between male and female lineages' suggested that these putative southward migrations 'likely occurred with the involvement of both sexes rather than as conquests involving expedition forces primarily consisting of male soldiers' (Wen et al. 2004).
+Comparison of various haplogroup frequencies exhibited by Tibetans vs. Tŭjiā, Bái and Lolo-Burmese groups showed all these Tibeto-Burman groups to have a high frequency of the Y-chromosomal haplogroups O3e and O3, with the average hovering approximately around 40%.
+These findings were interpreted as supporting a male-biased infiltration from the Bodish area in Amdo into Yúnnán and Húnán about two and a half millennia ago.
+However, 'the less drastic bias between male and female lineages' suggested that these putative southward migrations 'likely occurred with the involvement of both sexes rather than as conquests involving expedition forces primarily consisting of male soldiers' (Wen et al. 2004).

-Interestingly, genetic studies often appear largely to corroborate the long-standing intuitions of linguists, historians and ethnographers working in the region or even to support their previously published models of ethnolinguistic prehistory.
+Interestingly, genetic studies often appear largely to corroborate the long-standing intuitions of linguists, historians and ethnographers working in the region and even to support their previously published models of ethnolinguistic prehistory.
 Yet these Chinese studies are limited by the fact that most Tibeto-Burman language communities and even most branches of the language family are exclusively represented outside of China.
-The picture of the Tibeto-Burman past has been rendered far more complete by findings of our own research team, which has conducted the most extensive sampling of Tibeto-Burman populations in the Himalayan region (Kraaijenbrink et al. 2006a, 2006b, Parkin et al. 2006a, 2006b).
+The picture of the Tibeto-Burman past has been rendered far more complete by findings of our own research team, which has conducted the most extensive sampling of Tibeto-Burman populations in the Himalayan region (Kraaijenbrink et al. 2006a, 2006b; Parkin et al. 2006a, 2006b).
 These findings have allowed us to make novel inferences about the population prehistory of Tibeto-Burman, and has also uncovered some wholly unexpected finds, such as the genetic affinities of the Black Mountain Mönpa.
+Additional findings from northeastern India, Tibet and Burma will enable us to identify the possible molecular correlates corresponding to more episodes in the spread in Asia of ancient Tibeto-Burman language communities.